stew675/Sorting_Algorithms/README.md

 regardless of the array size used.
 The recursive variant appears to 2-5% slower than the iterative variant.
 Of course like all radix sorts it has the restriction that keys must be of a fixed width, in this case being an unsigned 32-bit width.

-It could expanded to 64 bit keys fairly easily
+It could be expanded to handle 64 bit keys fairly easily

 # New QuickSort